A13xMtzL/Actividad-2.1-Generaci-n-o-selecci-n-del-set-de-datos/README.md

 The dataset is divided into two folders: `train` and `test`.
 The `train` folder contains **4,461** images, while the `test` folder contains **1,918** images.
 Each image is labeled with the corresponding LEGO brick class.

 The images of the dataset were obtained from the [Kaggle site](https://www.kaggle.com/datasets/joosthazelzet/lego-brick-images).

+## Model

+The machine learning model used in this code is a Convolutional Neural Network (CNN).
+CNNs are particularly effective for image classification tasks due to their ability to learn hierarchical features from images.
+The model architecture consists of multiple convolutional layers followed by max-pooling layers to extract features from the input images.
+It then includes fully connected layers for classification.

+### Model Summary:

+- **Input Shape:** (150, 150, 3) - Represents the dimensions of the input images (150x150 pixels with 3 color channels).
+- **Convolutional Layers:** Four convolutional layers with increasing numbers of filters (32, 64, 128, 128) and ReLU activation functions.
+- **Pooling Layers:** Four max-pooling layers to reduce the spatial dimensions of the feature maps.
+- **Dense Layers:** One fully connected layer with 512 neurons and ReLU activation, followed by the output layer with 16 neurons (one for each LEGO brick class) and softmax activation.
+- **Loss Function:** Categorical Crossentropy - Suitable for multi-class classification tasks.
+- **Optimizer:** RMSprop - An adaptive learning rate optimization algorithm.
+- **Metrics:** Accuracy - Evaluates the model's performance during training and validation.

+### Training:

+- **Number of Epochs:** 30 - Number of times the entire training dataset is passed forward and backward through the neural network.
+- **Batch Size:** 25 - Number of training samples utilized in one iteration.
+- **Steps per Epoch:** 100 - Total number of steps (batches of samples) before declaring one epoch finished.
+- **Validation Steps:** 50 - Total number of steps (batches of samples) to draw before stopping when performing validation at the end of each epoch.

 ## Running the Code